polyipseity/information/special/academia/HKUST/CIVL 1100/introduction to civil engineering.md

 The problems had been reported in 2018 and a 15 million USD program of remedial work has been approved, though no main structural work has taken place.
-On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation, with investigators coming from the American Concrete Institute (ACI), the American Society of Civil Engineers (ASCI), the Geode Institute (GI), and the Structural Engineering Institute (SEI).
+On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation, with investigators coming from the American Concrete Institute (ACI), the American Society of Civil Engineers (ASCE), the Geode Institute (GI), and the Structural Engineering Institute (SEI).
 """.strip().splitlines(),